NHL Stanley Cup Preview & Betting Guide

 Regular Season Top Point Scorers

-Conor McDavid had yet another impressive season for the Oilers and topped the point scorers for the second season running, he has now finished in the top two for the past six seasons including being top in four of those as he is really putting his name in the record books as one of the most consistent NHL players of all-time.
+Conor McDavid had yet another impressive season for the Oilers and topped the point scorers for the third season running, he has now finished in the top two for the past seven seasons including being top in five of those as he is really putting his name in the record books as one of the most consistent NHL players of all-time.

 Here are some useful links to sections on OLBG which will come in handy for the new season: